-If you like to learn about the historical roots of an unfamiliar place, you might want to visit a few of these historical sites while on vacation in Christiansted.
+In case you like to experience the historical roots of an unfamiliar place, you might want to visit a few of these historical attractions while on vacation in Christiansted.

-Another common landmark for vacationers is Customs House.
-It is located in downtown Christiansted.
+Another landmark that often intrigues visitors is Customs House.
+It is found within downtown Christiansted.
 Although the Customs House is closed to the public, it is popular amongst tourists who can't seem to get over the architectural beauty.
 This spot is often filled with visitors snapping pictures on the sweeping staircase that leads to the entrance.

 The Lutheran Church: Guests are welcome to come view the Dutch architecture, and peek in the windows at the Lutheran Church.
 Inside, you will see memorial plaques and artifacts from Denmark.

-Take a moment to look through the following table for information concerning historic sites in the area.
+Take a moment to look through the following chart for a listing of historical sites in Christiansted.

 |Customs House||(340) 773-1460||Downtown Christiansted|

 Visitors may discover some other intriguing local landmarks in this area.

 Many travelers choose to visit.
 It is situated in downtown Christiansted.
 There are many ways to explore downtown Christiansted, though one of the most popular is definitely a leisurely stroll along the boardwalk that stretched along the cities northern coast.
 As you wind along with the wooden planks as they travel from the Harbour Ship Base to D Hamilton Jackson Park, you will pass some of the most popular bars, restaurants, and shops on the island.